mjopenglsdl/small3d/BUILDING.md

 - Create a directory called *include* inside *deps* and copy the contents of the include directories of GLEW, Google Test, Vorbis and Portaudio there.
 - Create a directory called *lib* inside *deps* and copy the .a files from the lib directory of GLEW, the .a files from the Google Test build, the .a files from the Vorbis build (from inside *lib/.libs*) and the .a file from the Portaudio build (from inside *lib/.libs*) there.
 - GLM does not require compiling.
 Copy the contents of the *glm* directory from inside the distribution (it is another *glm* directory) to *deps/include*.
 - Build Freetype.
-You just need to run ./configure and make inside its archive directory.
-Copy the objs/.libs/libfreetype.a file to deps/lib.
-Copy the freetype include directory to deps/include.
+You just need to run *./configure* and *make* inside its archive directory.
+Copy the *objs/.libs/libfreetype.a* file to *small3d/deps/lib*.
+Copy the contents of the include directory to *small3d/deps/include*.
 - Build bzip2.
 You just need to run make inside its archive directory.
-Then copy libbz2.a to deps/lib and bzlib.h to deps/include.
+Then copy *libbz2.a* to *small3d/deps/lib* and *bzlib.h* to *small3d/deps/include*.

 In the end, the *deps* directory structure should look like this: